OMarius97/Folder_Synchronization/README.md

 # Folder Synchronization

-This project is created create a backup folder that will be sincronized to the Sorce Folder ddepending on user input
+This aim of the project is to create a backup folder called "Replica" that will be synchronized to the "Sorce" Folder depending on user input

 ## Tech Stack